Kshitimohan Sen

-Kshitimohan Sen (2 December 1880 – 12 March 1960) was Indian scholar, writer, a Sanskrit professor and an M.A. in Sanskrit from Queen's College, Benares.
-He was born in a family hailing from Sonarang in Bengal Presidency (now in Bangladesh).
+Kshitimohan Sen (2 December 1880 – 12 March 1960) was an Indian scholar, writer, a Sanskrit professor and an M.A. in Sanskrit from Queen's College, Benares.
+He was born in a Baidya family hailing from Sonarang in Bengal Presidency (now in Bangladesh).
 He started his working life at the Department of Education, Chamba State.
 In 1908, at the call of Rabindranath Tagore, he joined Brahmacharyashram.
 Later he performed responsibility of Adhyaksha of Vidyabhaban.
 He was the first Deshikottam (1952) of Vishwa Bharati.
 He was an acting Upacharyas of Visva-Bharati University (1953–1954).
 He is the maternal grandfather of Amartya Sen.